Disclaimers and Expectations about Psychoeducational Tutoring By Telephone Organization for Psychoeducational Tutoring (OPT)

-does NOT include diagnosis of any mental or physical illness or disorder;
+does NOT include diagnosis of any mental illness or disorder;

 does NOT include assessment of anyone’s danger, or lack of danger, to self or others;